Shad00Z/machine-learning-compilers/docs/submissions/04_code_gen.rst

     Bandwidth (GiB/s)                     85.5719
     --------------------------------------------------

 In all cases, we can see that the ``EOR`` approach is significantly faster than the ``XZR`` approach.
-Transposition was not benchmarked, since the swapping of the dimensions happens in the high level code and not in the assembly code.
+Transposition was not benchmarked, since the dimension swapping happens in the high-level code and not in the assembly code.

 4.2.2 Identity Primitive
 ===========================

+This primitive differs slightly from the zero and ReLU primitives.
+The identity (or copy) primitive is intended to copy values from the input matrix to the output matrix, while considering for potential transpositions.
+Since this does not represent a true first or last touch, we implemented this primitive as an additional main primitive.

 4.2.2.1 Identity Implementation
 ---------------------------------